 - You must verify your domain before you send any emails

 - Any subdomains you use will need to be verified

-- Domain verification is required for the following: Campaigns, Automation Emails, One-to-One Emails, Notification Emails
+- Domain verification is required for the following: Campaigns, Automation Emails, 1:1 Emails, Notification Emails

 - If you try to send any of the emails above, a warning will appear.
 This warning will include a prompt that you can click on to get started with the domain verification process